kees1948/UniFLEX/Software/Networking/NetBoot/README.md

 NETROMGPP is a ready to apply image for your CPU09GPP/09NET combo.

-It does NOT initialize the network device from the ROM.
+It does NOT initialize the network device from the ROM at default, but this CAN be setup in the ROM.

 ifconfig net0 will return: